emrecaliskan/matic-docs/docs/avail/how-tos/avail-quick-start.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

+# How to use Polygon Avail

+:::note

-:::note We are working on improving many of the current features
+We are working on improving many of the current features.
 We appreciate you using our testnet and encourage your valuable feedback through one of our **[community channels](https://polygon.technology/community/)**.

 :::

-## **Generate an Avail Account**
+## Generate an Avail Account

 You can generate an account using one of two methods:
 - [Avail Explorer](https://testnet.polygonavail.net/)